aaronlelevier/textress_project/docs/_todo.rst

             - Put a single ``Hook`` in ``recharge`` Func to check this status and disable if Auto-Reload=False

-        - Recent Payments Table
+        # Recent Payments Table

-        - Deposit Funds 1x View

-        - Context / Sub URLs
+        # Context / Sub URLs

-        - make this a single page Summary, and use Twilio like layout
+        # make this a single page Summary, and use Twilio like layout

-        - Change Payment Settings View
+        # Change Payment Settings View

     - mark as read when going to Guest's DetailView